dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.55/_index.md

 Outcome Detail per Coder (or per CDI).
 The other changes made are:

 - Duplicate codes added to the top of text documents are now counted in the Added Non-Text rather than Added Text
-- Added Non-Text will now include codes added via 3M™ but also suggested by FAE
+- Added Non-Text will now include codes added via Solventum™ but also suggested by FAE
 - The column Duplicate is now Added Duplicate
   - It additionally counts codes duplicated on images and worksheets
 - The column Duplicate Codes now includes codes duplicated on images and worksheets